realitymod/Manual/the_basics/README.md

 ## _Logistics_ {#logistics}

 There are many forms of logistics in PR:BF2.
 Supply crates, repair drop, ammunition, deployable structures, etc. Here we discuss only supply crates and repair drop.
-To learn more about deployable emplacements that can be built see the [Squad Leader Chapter](../the_squad_leader/construction_work.md).
+To learn more about deployable emplacements that can be built see the [Deployable Structures chapter](../the_squad_leader/README.md#deployable-structures).

 **Supply Crates**